Air Force Bal Bharati School: Evaluation System – Senior Wing

 A student has to put in at least 75% attendance during the year to become eligible to appear for the Board Examination/Annual Examination.
 There are two Terminal Examinations.
 In order to be declared as 'Passed' at the end of the academic session, a student must secure at least 40% marks in each of the subjects offered.

 In the Secondary and Senior Secondary (X and XII) students who appear in the Board Examinations at the end of the year will appear in the Pre-Board Examinations to be held in January.
 They will take Two Terminal Examinations like the other students.

 For admission and allotment of streams in Class XI the results of the Class X Board Examination will be taken into consideration.

 Evaluation System – Junior Wing

 In the Junior school the continuous evaluation system is used where students are graded throughout the year on the basis of class work, assessments, projects and activities.

 Alumni

-The School has a dedicated Alumni network, with its alumnus having gone on to win laurels in every field on every spectrum, national and international, some even being the first(s) in their dedicated field(s).
-The alumnus network is spearheaded by the Old Students Association, standing strong by the side of their Alma Mater.
+The School has an Alumni network, with its alumnus winning laurels, national and international, some also being the first(s) in their field(s).
+The alumnus network is spearheaded by the Old Students Association, standing by the side of their Alma Mater.